zeithalt/lore/global_map.md

   > ![example2](https://zeithalt.github.io/lore/i//global_map_example2.png)
 </details>

 During this experiment, the Global Map battles happen in the context of the _Factions Game_ and within its fictional world called _Zeithalt Island_.

-To learn more about it, you might want to check out the [Zeithalt Lore Guide](./guidebook.html), [Mimbot Lore Database](<https://zeithalt.github.io/r/index.html>) or just ask questions on our [discord server](<https://discord.com/channels/562910943848169472/995639554042249246>).
+To learn more about it, you might want to check out these links:
+- [Zeithalt Lore Guide](./guidebook.html) and [Mimbot Lore Database](<https://zeithalt.github.io/r/index.html>) can help you get acquainted with the lore;
+- [Zeithalt Timeline](<https://zeithalt.github.io/t/#index>) holds the 2-year history of the world;
+- or you may ask questions on our [discord server](<https://discord.com/channels/562910943848169472/995639554042249246>).

 -----
 *This is the updatable draft of the rules - please ask questions and suggest changes [on discord](<https://discord.com/channels/562910943848169472/1284126907008417833>).*